 1. Leadenhall Market - Diagon Alley

-Our tour to the most famous Harry Potter film locations in London starts at Leadenhall Market (closest tube station: Monument) because some of the outdoor shots of Diagon Alley were made.
-Maybe you recognized this market in the very first Harry Potter movie when Harry and Hagrid wanted to buy some school material for Harry´s first year in Hogwarts.
-Therefore, they have to go to the backyard of the Leaky Cauldron because there is a secret entrance to Diagon Alley.
-When touching some of the brick stones with a wand, the wall will open and you can enter the street.
+Our tour to the most famous Harry Potter film locations in London starts at Leadenhall Market (closest tube station: Monument) aka Diagon Alley.
+When hearing the word market, you may think of Londons amazing street markets but Leadenhall market is more a beautiful shopping passage built in the Victorian style with some nice shops, restaurants and pubs in it.
+Maybe you recognized this passage in the very first Harry Potter movie when Harry and Hagrid want to buy some school materials for Harry´s first year at Hogwarts.
+In the movie they walked through Leadenhall Market when Harry asked if they can find all this crazy stuff like a wand or a cauldron in London.
+Hagrid answered: „If you know where to go.“ In the next scene they are infront of the pub „The Leaky Cauldron“.
+The backyard of the Leaky Cauldron is a secret entrance to Diagon Alley.
+When touching some of the brick stones with a wand or Hagrid’s magical umbrella, the wall will open and you can enter the famous shopping street for witches and wizards.
 For the movie Harry Potter and the Philosopher's Stone an optician in the Bull’s Head Passage (at Leadenhall Market) were used as the entrance of the Leaky Cauldron.
-So do not miss that small passage.

 2. Borough Market - entrance of the Leaky Cauldron